malathit/malathit.github.io/_posts/2019-07-30-Spring-boot-project-must-have-addons.markdown

 date:   2019-07-30 03:49:41 +0530
 description: Must do things with a spring boot project
 tags: [ Spring Boot, Lombok, Swagger, Checkstyle, docker, Rest api ]
+excerpt: "Useful addons to use with a spring boot application to get maximum benefit"
 ---

 Having worked with *spring boot* for a while, I find that there are certain things that can be added with ease and will be quite useful.
 Let's see them one by one.